chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/deploy.md

   />
 </video>

 Copy the unique `project-token` that was generated for your project.
-Then execute it, by issuing the following in the command line, to build and deploy our Storybook.
+Then execute it by issuing the following in the command line to build and deploy our Storybook.
 Make sure to replace `project-token` with your project token.

 ```bash
 yarn chromatic --project-token=<project-token>